oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

           ...
         ```

       - Change the `/tmp/mii-sample/mii-update2.yaml` domain resource `spec.domainHome` value to `/u01/domains/sample-domain2`.
-The corresponding YAML stanza should look something like this:
+The corresponding YAML file stanza will look something like this:

         ```
         ...